jacqueline-kraus/MS1-Discover-NZ/README.md

 # UX

 ## Website owner business goals
-- As the website owner, the goal is to provide information and inspiration and share experience for everyone interested in travelling to New Zealand.
+- As the website owner, the goal is to provide information, inspire, and share experience for everyone interested in travelling to New Zealand.

 ## User goals
 - User is provided with general information about New Zealand